RWS/studio-api-docs/apiconcepts/filetypesupport/outputting_all_comments.md

 ```
 ***

-Next, we collect the comments that the translator added in the intermediary (SDL XLIFF) file to the target segments.
+Next, we collect the comments that the translator added in the intermediary (SDLXliff) file to the target segments.
 Note that we invoke the corresponding function from our ```BilTextExtractor``` class, which 'visits' the markup elements found within a segment.

 # [C#](#tab/tabid-5)
 ```cs